aVariengien/VEATGen/README.md

 This project was developed in Python 3.
 The GUI uses matplotlib interactive features.

 For the VAE, I used the keras (v.
-2.3 running on tensorflow) implementation that can be found [here](https://keras.io/examples/generative/vae/).
+2.3 or higher, running on tensorflow).
+The original VAE implementation used can be found [here](https://keras.io/examples/generative/vae/).

+## Context

+This project was developed as part of the *Computer Graphics and Digital Images* course from the computer science first year of Master at ENS de Lyon.